-Northam's blackface scandal unmasks another complaint: environmental racism
+Northam's blackface scandal unmasks another complaint: Environmental racism

 Dominion, however, disputed the findings.
 Citing census data and its own research, the utility company said that while 85 people live within a 1-mile radius of the site, more than 70 percent identified as white.

-Dominion officials also contended that Buckingham County made the most sense for its compressor project because there was a large tract of land available and another natural gas pipeline to hook up to already exists there.
-The station can generate as much as $1 million in tax revenue a year and create thousands of jobs, they added.
+Dominion officials also contended that Buckingham County made the most sense for its compressor project because there was a large tract of land available and another natural gas pipeline to hook up with already exists there.
+The station can generate as much as $1 million in tax revenue a year, and the construction of it and the pipeline can create thousands of jobs, they added.

 Regardless, the Advisory Council on Environmental Justice told Northam that putting a compressor station in Union Hill "may have a disproportionate impact on this predominantly African American community and could be perceived as exhibiting racism," and that he should place a moratorium on pipeline construction projects in the state.